Teyras/MT/text/chapters/330_containers_implementation.md

 servers).
-Also, while adding a new runtime environment would mean extending the worker image and deploying it everywhere, we would not have to change the worker selection algorithm in the broker -- the available runtime environments could still be enumerated in the configuration broadcasted by the worker bundled in the image.
+Also, while adding a new runtime environment would mean extending the worker image and deploying it everywhere, we would not have to change the worker selection algorithm in the broker -- the available runtime environments could still be enumerated in the configuration broadcast by the worker bundled in the image.

 However, extending a particular environment with a library only for a set of